 An ACT test score of at least 23, or

 A SAT score of at least 1,200 for the two-part test.

 Plan on attending an accredited college, university, or one of the U.S. military academies for undergraduate studies in calendar year 2019.
 AREA scholarships are not awarded for participation in non-academic and certificate programs.

 Scholarship amounts can be used to offset costs for academic related expenditures only.
 Such expenditures include tuition, fees, books, computers and software, and other expenses.
 The money cannot be used for personal expenses, housing or transportation.
 Any balance left at the end of the term may be carried over and used to offset similar expenses during subsequent terms.

 Scholarship Committee Responsibilities:

-The Scholarship Committee consists of seven members who are responsible for:
+The Scholarship Committee consists of six members who are responsible for:

 Publicizing the availability of the scholarships through the Exchange Post, AREA Newsletter and other media.

 Administering the scholarship program by processing all applications, and identifying those which are eligible or ineligible.

 Making award recommendations to the AREA Board.